Bag boundaries for quasispinor confinement within nanolanes on a graphene sheet: Introduction

-The quantitative viability of our model is supported by comparing its predictions in the special limit of nanoribbons (Appendix \ref{subsec:GNR}) with the tight-binding results \cite{NR1,NR2,NR3,NR4}.
-In contrast to Ref. \cite{NR5}, where nanoribbon bandgaps are studied through no-flux bag boundaries and sizable deviations from the tight-binding bandgaps at small widths are reported, our model reproduces the tight-binding results within relative differences of just a few percent even as the width is decreased down to a couple of lattice spacings.
+The quantitative viability of our model is supported by comparing its predictions in the special limit of nanoribbons (i.e., nanolanes with no-flux boundary lines and discrete widths) with the tight-binding results \cite{NR1,NR2,NR3,NR4}.
+In contrast to Ref. \cite{NR5}, where nanoribbon bandgaps are studied through no-flux bag boundaries and sizable deviations from the tight-binding bandgaps at small widths are reported, our model reproduces the tight-binding results within relative differences of just a few percent even at small widths around a couple of lattice spacings.
 This signifies the extended applicability of the continuum field-theoretic approach in the present context.

-In Section \ref{subsec:intro}, we provide a brief background on quasispinor formulation and discuss our predictions for armchair, zigzag and intermediate nanolanes in Sections \ref{subsec:acGNL}-\ref{subsec:int}, respectively, with a conclusion in Section \ref{sec:conc}.
+In Section \ref{subsec:intro}, we provide a brief background on Dirac quasispinors and discuss the details of our model whose predictions for armchair, zigzag and intermediate nanolanes are then given in Sections \ref{subsec:acGNL}-\ref{subsec:int}.
+A comparison with the case of nanoribbons is given in Section \ref{subsec:GNR}, followed by the concluding remarks in Section \ref{sec:conc}.